alibabacloud-howto/import-bulk-images/tool/README.md

 * Terraform

-You can run this application on [Alibaba cloud ECS](https://www.alibabacloud.com/help/doc-detail/25367.htm).
+You can run this application on [Alibaba Cloud ECS](https://www.alibabacloud.com/help/doc-detail/25367.htm).
 If you want to run it on ECS, you don't have to install npm or node, but you have to install Terraform on your local machine, which is powerful tool to construct cloud infrastructure.
 You can install Terraform from [here](https://www.terraform.io/).

 You can check your environment with the following command in a terminal: